selfcontained/deap/README.md

 deap
 ====

-extend and merge objects, deep or shallow
+extend and merge objects, deep or shallow, in javascript